OLYMPIC TORCH RUN LEGACY TRAIL:

 To Start from Queen Street [Northern End]; From Niagara Falls, NY take the Rainbow Bridge into Canada.
 Take your first right after clearing customs on Blondin Ave, then your second right down John St to Niagara Pkwy.
 Head left 0.9 miles, then left on Queen St. The trail head is on your left next to Rosberg Family Park.
 On-street parking available otherwise their is a FEE for the parking lots.

-Note; If you head left 0.3 miles down Clifton Hill you can connect to the Niagara River Recreational Trail .
+Note; If you head left, Southeast, down Clifton Hill for 0.3 miles you can connect to the Niagara River Recreational Trail .

-Pass by the Niagara Speedway where the trail narrows and becomes too congested with pedestrians.
-Instead head left traveling around the Niagara Speedway then north past the Niagara Sky Wheel returning to Clifton Hill after 1.6 miles
+Pass by the Niagara Speedway, past which, the trail narrows and becomes too congested with pedestrians.
+Instead head left, South, traveling around the Niagara Speedway, then North, past the Niagara Sky Wheel to Clifton Hill after 1.6 miles.

-Note; If you head right 0.2 miles down Clifton Hill you can connect to the Niagara River Recreational Trail .
+Note; If you head right, Southeast, down Clifton Hill for 0.2 miles you can connect to the Niagara River Recreational Trail .

 HH